canon-cmre-kym-eden/ckanext-ingest/README.md

 **ingestion**(process when something is created/updated/etc.).

 `strategy` is registered via `IIngest` interface.
-It has to be a subclass of `ckanext.ingest.shared.ExtractionStrategy` class.
+It has to be a subclass of `ckanext.ingest.shared.ExtractionStrategy`.
 The only requirement for `strategy` is to return iterable of `records` from its `extract` method.

 `record` is created by `strategy` and it has to be a subclass of